-Build Background Knowledge - Ask your kids what they already know about poetry?
+Build Background Knowledge - Ask your students what they already know about poetry?
 Have they ever read a poem that utilizes alliteration?
-What about an acrostic poem?
+What about a sonnet?

 How about a limerick?
 What do they already know about the Mojave Desert, its' vistas, open plains, the habitat, ecosystem?
+Have they ever participated on a Citizen Science project?
+What does the term "National Public Land" mean to them?
+Who protects that land and who has a stake in protecting it?

 Have your kids use the poem written below as a mentor text.
 What did they notice about the poem?
-You can have them fill out the graphic organizer to help remember what they felt or thought about their desert experience.
 If they have never been able to visit the desert in person, they can look up more information about the Mojave Desert through a simple web search or on mdlt.org.
 Students can then use the graphic organizer to write down more information about what they learned.